m-kay-online/linked-blog-starter-md/MKay-Blog/Notes/Code Space.md

 forIn syntax: for( const iterator in myObject
 In forIn myObject can an object as well an Array

-# We can use forIn for Map.
-But, We have to use forIn loop for Object and Arrays.
+<h4> We can use forIn for Map.
+But, We have to use forIn loop for Object and Arrays. </h4>
+<h1>Promise</h1>
+<h4> A Promise can be resolved Only Once.
+There is no clear way to resolve a Promise Multiple Times.</h4>